 Other Muscles and considerations of the shoulder complex

 The deltoid muscle is an effective shoulder abductor at higher angles in contrast to supraspinatus that works better in the lower angles.
 In addition, it is more effective as an abductor with ER rather than IR.
 In terms of providing stability, it stabilises at 60 degrees in the scapular plane, but in the frontal plane, it pulls anteriorly.
 This suggests strengthening exercises of abduction in the frontal plane should be avoided by patients with anterior instability.

 Lie on your front and take your arms out to the side in the scapular plane with thumbs pointing upwards.
 Similar to the position of the supraspinatus.

 The levator scapula, serratus anterior, trapezius, rhomboids and pec minor all have an effect on mobilising the scapula.

 During the elevation of the humerus the scapula moves along its 3 planes in the following ways:

 In subjects with impingement, biomechanical studies show that the movement of the scapula is somewhat altered with decrease upward rotation, increased winging (IR) and anterior tilt.
 The upper trapezius activity increases whilst serratus anterior activation decreases.

-Serratus anterior and pec minor work to protract the scapula, the upper trapezius upwardly rotate the scapula.
-Serratus anterior is important to prevent winging and IR of scapula, and assists with all components of scapulae movements during humerus elevation and is therefore important for athletes with throwing activities.
+Serratus anterior and pec minor work to protract the scapula, the upper trapezius upwardly rotates the scapula.
+Serratus anterior is important to prevent winging and IR of scapula and assists with all components of scapulae movements during humerus elevation and is therefore important for athletes with throwing activities.
 Thus consideration to strengthen serratus anterior with patients with winging scapulas or impingement is strongly recommended.